Lives of the Most Excellent Painters, Sculptors, and Architects: Source of information

 For centuries, it has been the most important source of information on Early Renaissance Italian (and especially Tuscan) painters and the attribution of their paintings.
 In 1899, John Addington Symonds used the Vite as one of his basic sources for the description of artists in his seven books on the Renaissance in Italy, and nowadays it is still, despite its obvious biases and shortcomings, the basis for the biographies of many artists like Leonardo da Vinci.

 Contents of the 1568 edition

 The Vite contains the biographies of many important Italian artists, and is also adopted as a sort of classical reference guide for their names, which are sometimes used in different ways.
 What follows is the complete list of artists appearing the second (1568) edition.
 In a few cases, different very short biographies were given in one section.

 Volumes and parts

 The 1568 edition was published in three volumes.
 Vasari divided the biographies into three parts.
 Parts I and II are contained in the first volume.
 Part III is presented in the two other volumes.

 Volume 1

-The first volume starts with a dedication to Cosimo I de' Medici and a preface, and then provides technical and background texts about architecture, sculpture, and painting.
+The first volume starts with a renewed dedication to Cosimo I de' Medici, followed by an additional one to Pope Pius V. The volume contains an index of names and objects mentioned, and subsequently a list of illustrations, and finally an index of places and their buildings also with references to the passages where they are mentioned in the text.
+All these indexes are features, that facilitate using the book, and are still a model for today's art historical publications.
+Hereafter an almost 40 pages long lettera by Florentine historian Giovanni Battista Adriani to Vasari on the history of art is printed.
+The principal part of the volume begins with a preface, followed by an introduction into the background, the materials and techniques of architecture, sculpture, and painting.
 A second preface follows, introducing the actual "Vite".